MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/externaldata-operator.md

 > [!NOTE]
-> This operator does not accept any pipeline input.
+> This operator doesn't accept any pipeline input.

 ## Returns